 Future Cost of Wind Energy

 Engineering models can isolate theoretical improvements associated with individual technical changes, e.g., larger rotors.
 These models can also project theoretical cost and energy production from future technology advances.
 Expert elicitation provides a quantifiable means for assessing a range of expert perspectives on future cost of energy.
 All projections of future wind energy costs can be informed by analysis of historical trends that capture both technology and market-related influences.

-Repowering is becoming an increasingly relevant issue in the wind energy landscape, as significant capacities of wind turbines are reaching the end of their technical/economic lifetimes across Europe and the US.
-Due to repowering being an emerging trend, there is very little research done on the topic to date.
-Achieving a better level of understanding regarding technical, performance and economic impacts of repowering would therefore be a value-adding contribution to the currently existing knowledge base, and provide critical input to informed decision-making on the part of policy-makers, investors, etc.
+Repowering is becoming an increasingly relevant issue in the wind energy landscape, as significant capacities of wind turbines are reaching the end of their technical/economic lifetimes across Europe and the United States.
+Due to repowering being an emerging trend, there is little research on the topic to date.
+Achieving a better level of understanding regarding technical, performance, and economic impacts of repowering would therefore be a value-adding contribution to the currently existing knowledge base and provide critical input to informed decision-making on the part of policy-makers, investors, etc.

 Value of Wind Energy

 Variable wind energy supply may also create hours with very high prices in cases with little wind and high electricity demand, or even negative prices in hours with high wind and low demand.
 Even though these extreme prices are only observed in a minor number of hours per year it challenges the current market and price mechanisms.